lacerbi/ChangeProb/README.md

 ### To-do list

-- Check derivation and implementation of the Bayesian online changepoint detection observer
-- Derive and implement prediction for the *covert*-criterion task
+- Check derivation and implement prediction for the *covert*-criterion task